RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 # Waveform Notes

+## Waveform Hardware

+Waveform, as of version 11, does not properly compensate for device latency when placing audio in the timeline unless you _manually do a loopback and set the compensation yourself_.

+I consider this a major issue worthy of setting this rating to 0.

 ## Waveform Inserts

 As of Waveform 9.1.1, it appears that hardware inserts are bugged and do not render.